apitoolkit/apitoolkit-landing/docs/sdks/infrastructure/kafka/index.md

 # Integrating APItoolkit with Kafka

-This guide demonstrates how to integrate APItoolkit with Kafka producers and consumers using OpenTelemetry for comprehensive API monitoring.
+This guide demonstrates how to integrate APItoolkit with Kafka using the OpenTelemetry Collector for infrastructure-level monitoring without requiring code changes to your Kafka producers and consumers.

 ```=html
 <hr>